OliCoDev/Pavlov-VR-AutoBot/README.md

 -```/nextmap```
 This command will make the bot skip the current active map to the next map in the list.
 If there's no other map in the list

+-```/maplist```
+This command will make the bot show the user a list of the active map list.
+The user can change "page" by clicking the buttons if the current list is long enough

 ### License

 MIT